Multilevel Stochastic Gradient Descent for Optimal Control Under Uncertainty: Multilevel Stochastic Gradient Descent

 Having introduced~\Cref{alg:mlsgd}, we present first experiments to evaluate the method.
 Particularly, we compare the MLSGD with the BSGD method and further investigate the influence of the multilevel batch $\set{M_\ell}_{\ell=0}^L$ at hand of the PDE example introduced in~\Cref{subsec:example-problem}.

 \paragraph{Comparing multilevel estimation and batch estimation} The layout of~\Cref{fig:multilevel-vs-batch} follows the figures in~\Cref{subsec:bsgd-experiments}, illustrating a comparison between MLMC and MC gradient estimation.
 Both methods use the constant step size $t_k \equiv 100$, the same initial control $\bz^{(0)}\equiv 0$, the same number of iterations $K=100$, and the same number of CPUs $\abs{\cP}=64$.
-The mesh resolution starts with $h_0=2^{-4}$ and ends with $h_L=2^{-7}$ for the MLMC case, where as MC estimation operates as in~\Cref{subsec:bsgd-experiments} on $h_\ell=2^{-7}$.
+The mesh resolution starts with $h_0=2^{-4}$ and ends with $h_L=2^{-7}$ for the MLMC case, whereas MC estimation operates as in~\Cref{subsec:bsgd-experiments} on $h_\ell=2^{-7}$.
 Neither of the estimated objectives, $J^{\text{ML}}(\bz_{L}^{(k)})$ and $J^{\text{MC}}_M(\bz_{L}^{(k)})$ in~\Cref{fig:multilevel-vs-batch}, shows a clear advantage over the iterations $k$, as both oscillate around the same value with a similar noise level.
 However, the plot of the gradient norms reveals a significant speedup—greater than factor 10 in this example—for the MLMC gradient estimation.
 The MLSGD method achieves a similar convergence rate and gradient quality by offloading variance reduction through batching on the lower discretization levels at significantly reduced computational cost.
 This serves as an initial indication that MLMC is a promising alternative to batch estimation.

 \paragraph{Investigation of the multilevel batch size} Next, we examine the influence of the multilevel batch size $\set{M_\ell}_{\ell=0}^L$ illustrated in~\Cref{fig:multilevel-batch-size}.
-The blue lines in~\Cref{fig:multilevel-vs-batch} and~\Cref{fig:multilevel-batch-size} correspond to the same batch with $h_0=2^{-4}$ and $h_L=2^{-7}$, where as the orange and green lines in~\Cref{fig:multilevel-batch-size} extend on $h_L=2^{-8}$ and $h_L=2^{-9}$, respectively.
+The blue lines in~\Cref{fig:multilevel-vs-batch} and~\Cref{fig:multilevel-batch-size} correspond to the same batch with $h_0=2^{-4}$ and $h_L=2^{-7}$, whereas the orange and green lines in~\Cref{fig:multilevel-batch-size} also include $h_L=2^{-8}$ and $h_L=2^{-9}$, respectively.
 We note that larger multilevel batches yield smoother and more robust estimates of the objective $J^{\text{ML}}(\bz_{L}^{(k)})$.
 The gradient norm plotted over computing time motivates a similar discussion as in~\Cref{subsec:bsgd-experiments}, i.e., the larger the multilevel batch, the better is~\eqref{eq:optimality-condition} satisfied due to the reduced variance, but this time also due to the reduced bias.
 Yet, the higher quality of the computational results naturally comes at increased cost.